4dboard/Proxy-yxorP/README.md

 ## Development Environment

-You may either "plug and play" on PHP-compatible machines or build in a LAMP environment using the project's LAMP recipe for Lando - A Liberating Dev Tool For All Your Projects, which can be found here.
-If you want to learn more about the project, check out the FAQ.
-The use of local development and DevOps technologies by professional developers is widespread around the globe, while it is most prominent in the United States.
-Release oneself from the mental restrictions imposed by inadequate software for development.
-You may be able to save time, money, and frustration if you concentrate your efforts on the most important tasks.
+A Liberating Dev Tool For All Your Projects LAMP recipe, which may be purchased from the link above, are required in order to complete the Lando - A Liberating Dev Tool For All Your Projects project.
+You may use the Lando - A Liberating Dev Tool For All Your Projects project for all of your projects since it enables you to either "plug and play" on PHP-compatible PCs or create in a LAMP environment.
+If you need any further information regarding this project, please visit the section under "Frequently Asked Questions."
+Worldwide, professional developers use local development and DevOps technologies on a daily basis, with the United States having the highest concentration of such technologies.
+In spite of the fact that there are insufficient instruments to assist in the development process, it is possible to transcend the conceptual limitations imposed by this situation.
+Concentrating your attention on the most important activities will allow you to save time, money, and frustration in the long run.
+Focusing your efforts on the most important tasks may help to alleviate some of the stress.

 ![image](https://user-images.githubusercontent.com/6468571/152181888-0b505d28-41c9-4d17-bf4d-9cb3b3411e67.png)
 ![image](https://user-images.githubusercontent.com/6468571/152177774-25482b2a-f8cd-4f19-a221-97dc29212a2d.png)